Rajasthani spicy laal maas is a flavorful goat curry and, pairs well with Indian flatbreads and even rice.

 - 6 Green Cardamoms

 - 3 Bay Leaves

 - 1 ½ – 2” Cinnamon Stick broken into two

 - 4 – 6 Peppercorns

-- 6 Garlic Cloves chopped (approx. 2 tbsp. when chopped)
+- 6 Garlic Cloves chopped (approx. 2 tablespoon when chopped)

-- 1 ½“ Ginger peeled and finely chopped (approx. 1 tbsp when chopped)
+- 1 ½“ Ginger peeled and finely chopped (approx. 1 tablespoon when chopped)

 - 1 large Onion chopped or 1 ¾ cup chopped Onion